ledowong/padopt/README.md

 Originally forked from kennytm's [pndopt](https://github.com/kennytm/pndopt) and based on [combo.tips](http://combo.tips).
 90% of the credit goes to the aforementioned, including the main Javascript logic.

 This fork redesign a whole new responsive UI with friendly mobile support.
-Single page app support all grid size (so you can keep your profile when switching between grid size).
+Single page app support all grid size (so you can keep your profile when switching between 6x5 and 7x6).
 Rewrite most of the JavaScript to make the code clean.
 A new client side image analysis JavaScript that let you import from screenshot, without uploading the image to server.

 Usage
 -----

-1. (Optional) Select a profile to get better boards.
+1. Select a profile, or create your own profile, to get better solutions.
+2. Input your board, by
-2. Left or right click on an orb to select its type.
+  - left or right click on an orb to select its type;
+  - click on the top green bar to pick a screenshot from your mobile or desktop file system;
+  - drag-and-drop a screenshot from desktop into the browser window;
+  - use "Import" feature to manually input all orbs using keyboard;
 3. Click "Solve" after completing the board.
 4. Choose one solution and see how it is performed.